toliver38/trustgraph/docs/dev/README.apis.md

 ## `LlmClient`

 Purpose: Sends text prompts to an LLM service to generate text completions.

 Key Method:
-        request: Sends a text prompt to the LLM and receives the generated text.
+- `request`: Sends a text prompt to the LLM and receives the generated text.

-GraphRagClient
+## `GraphRagClient`

 Purpose: Sends retrieval-augmented generation (RAG) queries to a GraphRAG service to retrieve information from a knowledge graph.

 Key Method:
-        request: Sends a RAG query and receives the generated response.
+- `request`: Sends a RAG query and receives the generated response.

 Overall, these APIs enable you to:

-    Analyze text for entities, relationships, and topics.
+- Analyze text for entities, relationships, and topics.
-    Generate text based on prompts and knowledge graphs.
+- Generate text based on prompts and knowledge graphs.
-    Extract structured data from text.
+- Extract structured data from text.
-    Interact with large language models.
+- Interact with large language models.

 By effectively utilizing these APIs, you can leverage the power of TrustGraph to enhance your applications with advanced text analysis and generation capabilities.